mmeil3/FireClimateSpatialAnalysis/README.md

 $$

 where the number of points per cell is x, where f is frequency, where m is the number of quadrats.

+Null: The distribution of points follows a CSR pattern.

+Alternate: The distribution of points does not follow a random pattern (dispersion or clustering).
 ```r
 # Quadrat Analysis
 qcount <- quadratcount(event.ppp, nx = 10, ny = 10)